Motion Picture Association: Publicity campaigns

 The MPAA has also produced publicity campaigns to discourage piracy.
 The Who Makes Movies? advertising campaign in 2003 highlighted workers in the film industry describing how piracy affected them.
 The video spots ran as trailers before films, and as television advertisements.
 In 2004, the MPAA began using the slogan "You can click, but you can't hide".
 This slogan appeared in messages that replaced file-sharing websites after they had been shut down through MPAA legal action.
 It also appeared in posters and videos distributed to video stores by the MPAA.
-Also in 2004, the MPAA partnered with the Federation Against Copyright Theft and the Intellectual Property Office of Singapore to release a trailer that was shown before films in theaters equating piracy with car theft.
+Also in 2004, the MPAA partnered with the Federation Against Copyright Theft and the Intellectual Property Office of Singapore to release "You Wouldn’t Steal A Car", a trailer that was shown before films in theaters equating piracy with car theft.
 The trailer was later placed at the beginning of the video on many DVDs in many cases as an unskippable clip (not being able to skip or fast-forward), which triggered criticism and a number of parodies.

 In 2005, the MPAA commissioned a study to examine the effects of file sharing on film industry profitability.
 The study concluded that the industry lost $6.1 billion per year to piracy, and that up to 44 percent of domestic losses were due to file sharing by college students.
 In 2008, the MPAA revised the percentage of loss due to college students down to 15 percent, citing human error in the initial calculations of this figure.
 Beyond the percentage of the loss that was attributable to college students, however, no other errors were found in the study.

 In 2015, theaters began airing the MPAA's "I Make Movies" series, an ad campaign intended to combat piracy by highlighting the stories of behind-the-scenes employees in the film and television industry.
 The series pointed audiences to the MPAA's "WhereToWatch" website (later dubbed "The Credits") which provides attention to the behind-the-scenes creativity involved in filmmaking.